How to receive the Holy Eucharist Worthily

 –St. Albert the Great, Doctor of the Church

-Sadly, most of us, from not even knowing the faith we are supposed to live aren’t in this wonderful state of grace that we need to be saved, nor even seeking it.
-Oh, we need the Eucharist to save us.
+Sadly, most of us, from not even knowing the faith we are supposed to live aren’t in this wonderful state of grace that we need to be saved, nor are we even seeking it but have been deceived into believing we are receiving grace from Holy Communion.
+Oh, we need the Eucharist to save us…but first we need Fear of the Lord (fear of sin and its consequences).

 To learn more please read, “What is Penance.”